rmsk2/tokenissuer/README.md

 via CORS.

 As I have found out combining CORS with TLS client authentication creates compatibility issues.
-As far as I have understood the whole situation the CORS specfication states that pre-flight CORS requests should not be using credentials.
-Credentials like for instance a TLS certificate used for client authentication.
+As far as I have understood the whole situation the CORS specfication states that pre-flight CORS requests should not be using credentials, i.e. credentials like for instance a TLS certificate used for client authentication.
 If the CORS request is successfull the "real" request then has to include credentials.
 Within the confines of the go standard library I have not found a possibility to let the CORS request pass without TLS client auth while at the same time reliably enforcing that the "real" request always uses TLS client auth.